ivotron/ivotron.github.io/_posts/2013-11-12-txn-pdsw13-poster.md

 # The Road to Exascale

-Exascale systems that are slated for the end of this decade will include up to a million of compute nodes running about a billion threads of execution.
-In this scenario, traditional methods that ameliorate I/O bottlenecks don't work anymore. _I/O Staging_ [^bb-link] [^adios-link] proposes the designation of a portion of the high-end nodes to manage I/O.
+Exascale systems that are slated for the end of this decade will include up to a million compute nodes running about a billion execution threads.
+In this scenario, traditional methods that ameliorate I/O bottlenecks do not work anymore. _I/O Staging_ [^bb-link] [^adios-link] proposes designating of a portion of the nodes to manage I/O.

 ![staging]\

-## The Need for Transactions
+**The Need for Transactions**

 Transferring a checkpoint or analysis output to the staging area (or from the staging area to long-term storage) is challenging, even at current petaflop scales.
 Transactions provide a framework in which users can easily reason about data movement across the I/O stack.

-## The Challenge
+\

+**The Challenge**

 Traditionally, transactional systems assume that requests are initiated from a single client, and that each client's transaction are relatively independent of each other.
-HPC workloads don't fit these assumptions since all clients work at unison producing simulation output.
+HPC workloads don't fit these assumptions since all clients work in unison producing simulation output.
 A user would like to observe atomic and durable transfers across the I/O stack.

+\

 # I/O stack requirements

 <!--
 This allows the system to provide atomic and durable transactions, while leaving consistency (isolation) requirements to the user.

+Existing transactional frameworks implement ACID semantics into the storage servers, which forces clients to make use of the consensus protocols implemented by the stack.

   -->

-Existing transactional frameworks implement ACID semantics into the storage servers.
-Recent work [^d2t-link] [^ff-link] proposes separating isolation from atomicity/durability.
-This is achieved by requiring storage servers to implement:
+In order to solve the multi-client scenario, recent work [^d2t-link] [^ff-link] proposes abstracting the storage with basic concurrency control capabilities and thus allow clients to manage isolation semantics.
+One way this can be achieved is by having storage servers that implement:

- 1. Time-stamping operations
- 2. Atomic Visibility control

-By abstracting the storage stack with the above, clients can handle consensus themselves.
-The only requirement is that the backend should apply changes in timestamp order and atomically change the visibility objects.
+ 1. Multi-versioning concurrency control.
+ 2. Object visibility control.

 # Consensus Protocols